 The medications you take for your diabetes could bring down your blood sugar level significantly, thereby triggering hypoglycemia.
 This usually happens when the expecting mother fails to have an adequate intake of food or has a wrong dose (high) of the diabetic drug.

 Low blood sugar will project itself with different symptoms.
 Some of these symptoms will include:

 The tests to evaluate blood sugar levels are usually done once you enter your second trimester.
 However, if there are warning signs of low blood sugar, then you would have to undergo more tests during the first trimester itself.

 Also, if you don’t have diabetes (in spite of the low blood sugar readings), then your doctor will make you undergo different blood tests to figure out the reason for hypoglycemia.
 Moreover, you have to provide the details of your diet, exercise, medical history, and lifestyle to your doctor.

 Hypoglycemia can affect both the baby and the mother during the pregnancy period:

-- Baby: Hypoglycemia could hamper the fetal development and cause mental and physical abnormalities to the baby.
-Expecting mother with gestational diabetes have more odds of delivering a baby with jaundice.
+Hypoglycemia could hamper fetal development and cause mental and physical abnormalities to the baby.
+Expecting mothers with gestational diabetes have more odds of delivering a baby with jaundice.
 If the mother has hypoglycemia, then the baby could have a low level of blood sugar.

-- In case of severe hypoglycemia, the patient will have to eat foods that are high in calories.
+In case of severe hypoglycemia, the patient will have to eat foods that are high in calories.
 Also, glucose tablets might aid in this cause.
-You have to eat at least 15 grams of carbs, which will normalize the blood sugar level within 15 minutes.
+So,

 Hypoglycemia during pregnancy could happen due to various reasons.
 If it happens, then you have to consult your doctor as soon as possible.
 Delaying the diagnosis and treatment could lead to severe complications.